-All individuals receiving grant funding for air travel are required to make their travel arrangements through RITS/BCD Travel.
+All individuals receiving grant funding for travel are required to make their travel arrangements through RITS/BCD Travel.
 When using RITS/BCD, there will be automatic coverage by an insurance policy that meets Rotary International's travel insurance requirements.
-This coverage is only available for travelers who are essential to grant implementation.
-If receiving a grant without funding for air travel, completing the travel report form is required to activate insurance coverage.
+If receiving a grant without funding for travel, completing the travel report form is required to activate insurance coverage.
 The club or district sponsoring the grant should ensure that all grant recipients are aware of their insurance coverage.
 Visiting the grants travel insurance webpage is strongly recommended.
 No grant funding will be provided for additional insurance coverage that is purchased by choice.